UNDER CONSTRUCTION

 1862

-Union General James A. Garfield (future President) left the army to become Ohio's 19th District Congressman, which included Columbus and Sullivant's Hill back then.
+Union General James A. Garfield (future President) left the army to become Ohio's 19th District Congressman, including Columbus and Sullivant's Hill.

 1865